 Performed by Sian Phillips and Stephen Greif, it weaves together passages by Homer, Herodotus, the tragedians and poets such as Sappho and Alcaeus to ‘lead us on a journey through the looking glass of ancient Greece to reveal beguiling female sensitivity and tough hardened masculinity, a heady cocktail that quite often leads to lust.’

-The first performance is now scheduled to take place (coronavirus permitting) at Zedel Brasserie, Soho, London on Sunday 18th October, 2020 at 3 pm.
-For further details, and to book tickets, please visit https://www.brasseriezedel.com/events/sian-phillips-stephen-greif-savage-beauty/.
+The first performance took place at Zedel Brasserie, Soho, London in October, 2020 and further performances are scheduled for the same venue in March and April, 2021.
+For more details, and to book tickets, please visit: https://www.brasseriezedel.com/events/sian-phillips-stephen-greif-savage-beauty/.

 Talks and Lectures